Bladder cancer

 Symptoms of bladder cancer

 Blood in the urine is the most common symptom of bladder cancer.
-Around 80 out of 100 people with bladder cancer (around 80%) have some blood in their urine.
+80 out of 100 people with bladder cancer (80%) have some blood in their urine.
 Doctors call blood in the urine haematuria (pronounced heem-at-you-ree-ah).

 You may see the blood in your urine.
-It usually looks bright red.
+It might look pink or red.
 Rarely, it may look dark brown.
 Sometimes the blood is there in such small amounts that you can't see it.
 But a urine test will pick it up.

 The blood may not be there all the time.
 It can come and go.
 The bleeding is not usually painful.
 But if you ever see blood in your urine, you should go to your GP.